ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 Reads a Buffer instance from the given buffer at the given offset.

-The size parameter specifies the length
+The size parameter specifies the length of the returned Buffer instance,

 which defaults to 0.